DVS-Lab/rf1-sra-linux2/README.md

 - Install [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation)
 - Install [miniconda or anaconda](https://stackoverflow.com/questions/45421163/anaconda-vs-miniconda)
 - Install PyDeface: `pip install pydeface`
-- Make singularity containers for heudiconv (version: 1.3.2), mriqc (version: 24.0.2), and fmriprep (version: 24.1.1).
+- Make singularity containers for heudiconv (version: 1.3.2), mriqc (version: 24.0.2), and fmriprep (version: 25.2.5 and/or 24.1.1).
-- Ideally you have HPC and XNAT accounts; below instructions are written as though you have access to both XNAT and HPC, though Linux-version of scripts exist and should be substituted in for HPC-relevant steps.
+- Ideally you have Temple XNAT accounts; below instructions are written as though you have access to XNAT.
+(Note: Though the HPC is now being retired, HPC-compatible versions of the scripts are included for fmriprep, mriqc, and tedana, as these are especially computationally-intensive and were completed on the HPC when the resource existed.
+The HPC follows a PBS/Torque environment that uses `qsub` as the job submission command.)

 ## Notes on repository organization and files